webdiscus/html-bundler-docs/docs/1-getting-started.md

       <figcaption>Hope you're in high spirits!</figcaption>
     </figure>
     <p>
-      The page was generated using
+      This page was generated using the
       <a href="https://github.com/webdiscus/html-bundler-webpack-plugin">HTML Builder Plugin</a>
     </p>
   </body>